bccp/nbodykit/docs/source/algorithms/survey-power.rst

 of the completeness weight column should be passed as the ``comp_weight`` keyword to the :func:`~nbodykit.source.catalog.fkp.FKPCatalog.to_mesh` function.

-By default, the name of the ``comp_weight`` column is set to ``Weight``, which has a value of unity for all objects.
+By default, the name of the ``comp_weight`` column is set to the default column ``Weight``, which has a value of unity for all objects.
 If specifying a different name, the column should have the same name in both the "data" and "randoms" catalogs.

 Using FKP Weights
 ^^^^^^^^^^^^^^^^^

-Users can also specify the name of a column in the "data" and "randoms" catalogs that represents an FKP weight for each object, as given by equation :eq:`wfkp`.
+Users can also specify the name of a column in the "data" and "randoms" catalogs that represents a FKP weight for each object, as given by equation :eq:`wfkp`.
 The FKP weights do not weight the individual number density fields as the completeness weights do, but rather they weight the combined field, :math:`n'_g(\vr) - \alpha' n'_s(\vr)` (see equation